Charckle/razornotes_frontend/README.md

 - Deployment with cloud-init

 None of the versions use environmental variables by design.
 The default configuration is used, or hardcoded in the cloud-init.yml file.

-Both variants pose different challenges, since they can both be run as root, but they have differently, probably due to each line of code being run separately from the others.

 - The frontend is accessible on localhost:8083
 - The backend is accessible on localhost:5000